mauroalfaro/image-analyzer-jboss/README.md

 # image-analyzer-jboss
-JBoss app to persist images and get their metadata
+JBoss app to persist compressed images and get their metadata